veerapallys/MyRoverServiceAPI/README.md

 9. Filter is used to handle the date encoding issue in url path.
 10. Static Analysis is completed with Visual Studio built-in code analyzer.
 11. Added unit tests in a seperate project.
 XUnit,Moq and Shouldly packages have been used.
+12. Added jmeter script for performance testing the API.
+Also added the VS profiler snapshot.

 #### Next Coming up

- 1. performance tests
- 2. UI Application to display the images in a web browser
+ 1. UI Application to display the images in a web browser
- 3. Have the application run in a Docker container
+ 2. Have the application run in a Docker container

  If you come across any issues in setting up, please let me know.